saulpierotti/markdown_notebook/LB1.md

 	* Building by homology
 	* Threading
 	* Ab initio
-* Which method is better to use depends on the availability of strucutures that have a sequence identity over a thrshold with my sequence
+* Which method is better to use depends on the availability of strucutures that have a sequence identity over a threshold with my sequence
 	* Above 30% I can use the concept of protein family (building by homology)
 	* Below 30% I need to use threading, fold recognition, machine learning
 	* If I have a new folding, I need ab initio or machine learning